GrinonBarrett/Taksidos/Placeholder Creature.md

 **Thirst and Hunger**: The hungering dry must feed to continue to exist.
 They need only half as much food as a manfolk would need.
 It cannot die from starving, but can become petrified.
 It will die of thirst.
 A hungering dry petrified this way can be restored by 2 servings of water.

+**Weaknesses**: The hungering dry cannot willingly touch non-sapiant plant life.
+If it is forced to make contact, it is vulnerable for the entire time.
+The unarmed attacks of plant creatures gain advantage against the hungering dry.

+**Unnatural Creeping**: When it is prone, it does not suffer the usual penalty to movement.

 **Dry Bite**: A creature afflicted by the bite of a hungering dry must succeed a [Fort] save with a DV of 17 or receive a level of fatigue.
 Additionally, even if it does succeed, if it is not a critical success, their thirst increased to need 1d4+1 additional servings of water.
 A critical failure will petrify the creature for a number of rounds equal to the points of failure.

+**Ghoulish Grasp**: Its unarmed attacks gain a 1d4 bonus and can be treated as magical.
+It also gains a 1d4 bonus to checks related to maintaing your grapple against a foe.

 -----